Double (association football): Bhutan

 Bhutan has no national cup, the Bhutan National League is the only national football competition in the country.

 Brunei

 In Brunei, two teams have won the Double of the Brunei Premier League / Brunei Super League and the Brunei FA Cup.

 Cambodia

-In Cambodia only one team has won the Double of the Cambodian League and the Hun Sen Cup.
+In Cambodia, two teams have won the Double of the Cambodian League and the Hun Sen Cup.

 China

-In China, three teams have won the Double of the Chinese Jia-A League / Chinese Super League and the Chinese FA Cup.
+In China, four teams have won the Double of the Chinese Jia-A League / Chinese Super League and the Chinese FA Cup.

 Chinese Taipei

 In Chinese Taipei, two teams have won the Double of the Enterprise Football League / Intercity Football League and the CTFA Cup.

 East Timor

 Now in East Timor there is no national cup, the Super Liga Timorense is the only national football competition in the country.

 Guam

 In Guam two teams have won the Double of the Guam Men's Soccer League and the Guam FA Cup.